nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### oJob

-__oJob(aFile, args, aId, aOptionsMap)__
+__oJob(aFile, args, aId, aOptionsMap, shouldReturn)__

 ````
 Shortcut for oJobRunFile return the result on the variable __pm.
 Keep in mind that it doesn't support concurrency.
+If shouldReturn is true it will return the result (from ow.oJob.output if used) of the job instead of the __pm variable.
 ````
 ### oJobRun